ACrazyTown/flixel-waveform/README.md

 ## Installation

+1. Install via haxelib: `haxelib install flixel-waveform`
-1. Install via haxelib git: `haxelib git flixel-waveform https://github.com/ACrazyTown/flixel-waveform`
+    - If you want to use the latest (possibly unstable) development version, install via haxelib git: `haxelib git flixel-waveform https://github.com/ACrazyTown/flixel-waveform`

-2. And then include it in your Project.xml: `<haxelib name="flixel-waveform">`
+3. And then include it in your Project.xml: `<haxelib name="flixel-waveform">`

-3. Finally, import it in your code when needed: `import flixel.addons.display.waveform.FlxWaveform;`
+4. Finally, import it in your code when needed: `import flixel.addons.display.waveform.FlxWaveform;`

 ## Info
 ### Supported targets